 Furthermore, we require our suppliers and licensees to follow the HP Sustainable Paper and Wood Policy for the paper, packaging, and wood incorporated into HP products that they provide.

-Additionally, we offer packaging take-back services, and regularly update our Recycle your HP packaging guide to help consumers avoid landfills.
+To address packaging at end-of-life, we offer packaging take-back services, and regularly update the Recycle your HP packaging guide to help consumers avoid sending packaging materials to landfill.